Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Museum of Perfume

-In order to elaborate a customized perfume, the customer gets a questionnaire where it hav to answer several questions, including about age, month of birth, tastes and habits.
+In order to elaborate a customized perfume, the customer gets a questionnaire where it hav to answer several questions, including age, month of birth, tastes and habits.
 And, starting from there, the house creates a formula according to the customer's character.
 During the preparation, the customer is invited to try it until he or she fells fully satisfied.
 And finally, the perfume is served within a small bottle, sealed with wax, including a ticket with the name of the house and a verse.
-Don't leave Cuba without trying it!
+Don't leave Cuba without getting it!

 The Obispo Street